-In many areas, medical-grade oxygen is considered a prescription medication, which can make it difficult to refill your emergency oxygen cylinder.
-The most common method of documenting the need for oxygen is a prescription but prescriptions are for diagnosed medical conditions.
-The prescription allows for use only by the individual who was given the prescription.
+Medical-grade oxygen is considered a prescription drug in many areas, which can make it difficult to refill your emergency oxygen cylinder.
+The most common method of documenting the need for oxygen is a prescription.
+However, prescriptions are for diagnosed medical conditions and they only allow for use by the individual who was given the prescription.

-The other method of obtaining an oxygen-cylinder fill is by providing documentation of training in the use of emergency oxygen.
-Your DFA Pro Provider card is your documentation of appropriate training.
-Since retraining is to be completed every two years, you will need to maintain your skills by taking a refresher programme.
-Ask your instructor about retraining opportunities.
+The other method of obtaining an oxygen cylinder fill is by providing documentation of training in the use of emergency oxygen.
+Like your scuba diving certification card, your Emergency Oxygen Provider card is your documentation of appropriate training.
+Since retraining is required every two years, you will need to maintain your skills by taking an oxygen refresher programme.
+Ask your EO2 Instructor about retraining opportunities.

-Another method that is not commonly used is the use of a prospective prescription, which allows a trained individual to acquire oxygen for use in a diving injury.
+Another less-common method is use of a prospective prescription, which allows a trained individual to acquire oxygen for use in a diving injury.
 A physician trained in dive medicine can provide this prescription.

-Some countries and local governments have regulations that require that oxygen supply companies document all medical-grade oxygen distillation, cylinder transfills and sales.
-These governmental agencies routinely inspect the facility's operations and documentation to verify compliance with these regulations.
+Some countries, provinces and local governments have regulations that require that oxygen-supply companies document all medical-grade oxygen distillation, cylinder transfills and sales.
+These governmental agencies routinely inspect the facilities' operations and documentation to verify compliance with these regulations.
 Other areas have few or no regulations regarding the distribution of oxygen.